ayodyln/git-documentation/index.md

 ## In what ways are these commands the same and what ways are they different?

+Reset and Revert are similar in that they are commands that undo something in a sense.
+Each git command allows a developer to revert to a certain point of the git workflow, because of the version control system.
+Git Reset is managing the stage states of untracked files--before commits.
+Using the flags for `--hard`, `--mixed`, and `--soft` will manipulate how the Reset command updates the staging area.

+Working with commits, Revert is used to back up the code to a certain point in time.
+While keeping the commit history preserved.
+If there was an error within the commit, such as a bug with some code.
+It is possible to revert to that commit before the bug was introduced.
+Working with commits makes Revert different to Reset.

 ## When would you use reset, checkout, or revert?
 Why?

+Resets are going to typically happen during the staging area.
+Before any commits happen, something could go wrong that requires a file to be edited and re-staged.
+Using the `--mixed` flag will probably be the best thing to do since it's the safest way to keep a file that you don't want to be lost completely.

+Checkouts should happen whenever you need to navigate a branch's commit history or between branches.
+Between branches may be the typical workflow seen, especially between a production or development build of apps.
+It's key to keep in mind though where the **HEAD** is and how merges would affect other branches.

+Reverts should happen when an error with a commit happens.
+This could be a bug within the code that was over looked or a commit that was supposed to happen in general.
+This reverts the state of the commit history to the last commit, with the _older_ code.
+However, this keeps the git history intact and lets anyone know there was a revert that happened.
+It is nice to have a well-documented repository and commit history.

 - ### Create a new repo and demonstrate your knowledge of the following items with screenshots: